hmrc/pillar2-service-guide/source/documentation/btn.html.md

 }
 ```

-Using the *SubmitBTN* endpoint, a BTN can be submitted at any time regardless of the data previously submitted.
-For a successful BTN submission, the submitted accounting period must match the previously defined accounting period.
+Using the *SubmitBTN* endpoint, a BTN can be submitted at any time regardless of the data previously sent.
+For a successful BTN response, the submitted accounting period must match the previously defined accounting period.

 ```shell
 curl --request POST \